-On October 30, 2017, LMS, together with Medallion Midstream Holdings, LLC ("MMH"), which is owned and controlled by an affiliate of the thirdparty interest-holder, The Energy & Minerals Group ("EMG"), completed the sale of 100% of the ownership interests in Medallion to an affiliate of Global Infrastructure Partners ("GIP"), for cash consideration of \$1.825 billion (the "Medallion Sale").
+On October 30, 2017, LMS, together with Medallion Midstream Holdings, LLC ("MMH"), which is owned and controlled by an affiliate of the third-party interest-holder, The Energy & Minerals Group ("EMG"), completed the sale of 100% of the ownership interests in Medallion to an affiliate of Global Infrastructure Partners ("GIP"), for cash consideration of \$1.825 billion (the "Medallion Sale").
 LMS' net cash proceeds for its 49% ownership interest in Medallion in 2017 were \$829.6 million, before post-closing adjustments and taxes, but after deduction of its proportionate share of fees and other expenses associated with the Medallion Sale.
 On February 1, 2018, closing adjustments were finalized and LMS received additional net cash of \$1.7 million for total net cash proceeds before taxes of \$831.3 million.
 The proceeds were used to pay in-full borrowings on the Senior Secured Credit Facility, to redeem the May 2022 Notes (defined below) and for working capital purposes.
 The Medallion Sale closed pursuant to the membership interest purchase and sale agreement, which provides for potential post-closing additional cash consideration that is structured based on GIP's realized profit at exit.
 There can be no assurance as to when and whether the additional consideration will be paid.
 The Company recorded an estimated post-closing final adjustment receivable amount of \$1.7 million as of December 31, 2017, which is included in the consolidated balance sheets in the "Accounts Receivable, net" line item and is included in the consolidated statements of operations in the "Gain on sale of investment in equity method investee" line item.
 See Note 17.a for additional discussion of the Medallion Sale post-closing subsequent to December 31, 2017.
 The Medallion Sale does not represent a strategic shift and will not have a major effect on the Company's future operations or financial results.

 LMS has a Transportation Services Agreement (the "TA") with a wholly-owned subsidiary of Medallion, under which LMS receives firm transportation of the Company's crude oil production from Reagan and Glasscock County, Texas to Colorado City, Texas that continues to be in effect after the Medallion Sale.
 Historically, the Company's crude oil purchasers have fulfilled the commitment by transporting crude oil, purchased from the Company, under the TA, as agent.
 As of December 31, 2017, the Company's maximum exposure to loss associated with future commitments under the TA is \$141.1 million that is not recorded in the Company's consolidated balance sheets.
-As a result of the Company's continuing involvement with Medallion by guaranteeing cash flows under the TA's firm commitment transportation term through 2024 had the Company not adopted new revenue recognition guidance on January 1, 2018.
+As a result of the Company's continuing involvement with Medallion by guaranteeing cash flows under the TA, the Company recorded a deferred gain in the amount of its maximum exposure to loss related to such guarantees that would have been amortized over the TA's firm commitment transportation term through 2024 had the Company not adopted new revenue recognition guidance on January 1, 2018.
 Upon adoption of the new revenue recognition guidance, utilizing the modified retrospective approach, this deferred gain will be recognized into the beginning balance of retained earnings.
 See Note 3.a for further discussion of the future impact to the Company upon the adoption of the new revenue recognition rules.
 See Note 2.g for the amounts of deferred gain on sale of equity method investment that is included in the consolidated balance sheets in each of the "Other current liabilities" and "Other noncurrent liabilities" line items.